The median asking rent across 20 Pittsburgh zip codes is $1,460/month, down 1.9% from a year ago.

 Former steel city that traded blast furnaces for hospitals and tech campuses.
-Turns out healthcare workers and software engineers are much better tenants.
-Affordable entry points with steady rental demand from major employers and universities.
+Healthcare workers and software engineers make better tenants than steel workers ever did.
+Affordable entry points, steady demand from major employers and universities.

 Median Asking Rent